 Base-Breaking Character: PJ, mainly for being a poor replacement for Pixy as Galm 2.
 Some bemoan his ineptitude as your wingman in these missions, whereas others find it refreshing that he's not an Ace Pilot like Cipher or Pixy, but an idealist up in the skies fighting for his beliefs in spite of his relative lack of skill and talent.
 As such, while many were shaking their fists at Pixy for gunning PJ down at the very end of the game, there are several players who instead said good riddance.
+Due to the game's story encouraging Alternative Character Interpretation from all angles, this response could've very well been intended by the developers.

 Deconstruction: In-universe.
 Of the Belkan War.
 Those who played Ace Combat 5 first will be told that the evil Belkans invaded other countries and the heroic Allies liberated them.
 Well that happened, but after Ustio was liberated, Thompson says it perfectly, "The true nature of the war begins from this point forward."
 Not all Belkans were evil, as evidenced by the interviews.
 And the Allied Forces invaded Belka in the first place to secure "resource interests."
 Come Mission 11, Allied bombers destroy an entire Belkan city, and the Belkans rush frantically to defend it... before deciding to burn it anyway just so the Allies can't say they did.
 To quote Thompson again, "Everyone is a hero and a villain.
 And no one knows who's the victim or who's the aggressor."
 Pixy didn't know either.
 So he defected.